Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 But military security and law enforcement are not the only forms of security.
 Only one third of discretionary spending is available for housing and homeless assistance, public health and medical research, public education, ensuring clean air and water, clean energy, diplomacy, and more.
 Our current strategy of world military domination assures that we have the world’s finest military but lag behind on other fronts.

 The United States Pentagon budget is too big.
 We identify as much as $350 billion in cuts that would bring the Pentagon budget down to roughly $400 billion per year, still more than the budgets of China, Russia, Iran, and North Korea - combined.

-See the report, "Poor People's Campaign Moral Budget: Everybody Has a Right to Live," for which this report was prepared.
+See the full report, "Poor People's Campaign Moral Budget: Everybody Has a Right to Live," for which this report was prepared.